rolandjlevy/js-sliders-game/notes.md

 also use this: https://repl-talk-stats.mat1.repl.co/ to see your cycle graph and post on tuesdays at 12pm cst

+Title:

-Title: 1️⃣  New Sliders Game with Leader Board!
+1️⃣2️⃣3️⃣ Play my Sliders [Game] with Leader Board!
+4️⃣5️⃣6️⃣

-# Slider Game
+# Sliders Game

+Hey everyone!
+This game took about 6 days to create in my spare time.
+It's really fun to play - I challenge you to beat the highest score in the Leader Board.

 ### Features
-- This game took me 6 days to create in my spare time
-- I challenged myself to only use Vanilla JS and CSS rather than use React or Vue
-- Leader board scores are saved on the back-end with Firebase
+- Leader board scores saved on the back-end with Firebase
 - Includes Help section
 - Mobile friendly
 - Many thanks to @Jp2323 for [this Firebase tutorial](https://repl.it/@Jp2323/firebase)